selinulusoy/DataScientist_Salary_Predict/README.md

 # Data Science Salary Estimator: Project Overview
+* I was inspired to create this project after watching YouTube series of Ken Jee about estimating Data Scientist's salary.
+His work helped me a lot on creating the roadmap I followed througout the project.
-* Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
+* Created a tool that estimates data science salaries to help data scientists negotiate their income when they get a job.
 * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
 * Built a client facing API using flask